CSIT285L

 YOU are responsible for uploading your editor doc link correctly.
 If you make a mistake and contact me within a reasonable amount of time (at least 48 hours before the deadline), I can manually clear attempts so you may try again.
 Leaving corrupted, blank, incorrectly formatted, or incorrect files submitted and only addressing it when you receive a 0 for the grade or when the due date passes will not grant you the same (or any) leniency.

 Note that final papers should be between 3-10 pages.
+Again: the maximum number of pages for this submission, including heading and references section, is 10.
 Most papers that earn A/B scores have at least 5 pages.

 Final paper example (article version).